Distortions81/LumenClay/README.md

-# aiMud
+# LumenClay

-aiMud is a tiny, ANSI-friendly MUD server written in Go.
+LumenClay is a tiny, ANSI-friendly MUD server written in Go.
 This README covers how to build and run the server, connect as a player, and extend the built-in world data.

 ## Prerequisites